McNull/angular-block-ui/README.md

 angular-block-ui
 ============
-An elegant but advanced AngularJS module that allows you to block user interaction on AJAX requests.
+An AngularJS module that allows you to block user interaction on AJAX requests.
 Blocking is done automatically for each http request and/or manually via an injectable service.

 #### Dependencies
 Besides AngularJS (~1.2.4), none.